davecerr/snake/README.md

-# PyGame implementation of snake game
+# AI Snake with PyGame
 ### (in development)

 To run: